-Nettlebed Cave: Crystals In a Pool (Photos)
+Nettlebed Cave: The Pool of Crystals (Photos)

 The crystals in Nettlebed Cave are thought to have formed millions of years ago, when the cave was first formed.
 The water that flowed through the cave dissolved the calcium carbonate in the rocks, and then the water evaporated, leaving behind the crystals.